 The implementation of the environmental protection legislation in Brazil has been quite long and the Environment Ministry does not have immediate plans to introduce the legislation that requires the capture and incineration of landfill gas from the landfill sites.
-Historically, there is in Brazil a tendency to a gap between the state regulations and the actions related to the implementation of the environment protection legislation.

-This project is based on the capture and flaring of the landfill gas, converting thus, its methane content into CO_2 , reducing its Greenhouse gas effect.
+This project is based on the capture and flaring of the landfill gas (LFG), converting thus, its methane content into CO_2 , reducing its Greenhouse gas effect.
 The situation at the referred scene is the absence of LFG controlled flaring, and the presence of simple ventilation.